Mortaring, spacing, and grouting porcelain or ceramic tile are the biggest hurdles for the do-it-yourself homeowner and would-be tiler.

 Kwik-Tile and SnapStone both provide tile pre-bonded to the trays.
 One additional product is called Cerama-Lock, by Unika.
 Cerama-Lock provides the tray only.
 The Cerama-Lock tray can be fitted with any style of ceramic tile, as long as it is 12" x 12" and a minimum of 1/4" thick.

-No. This is one product that shows great promise, but no manufacturer has been able to make it work yet.
+Simply put, no. This is one product that shows great promise, but no manufacturer has been able to make it work yet.

 If you have a very small space to tile--such as a laundry room--and you really cannot stand the idea of working with mortar and grout, you may find floating tile beneficial.